The following features distinguish a freelance contract:

 Independent contractors are members of the chambers of labour and therefore have the opportunity to make use of all the service facilities provided by the chambers of labour, including legal assistance and legal representation.

-Independent contractors are also included in the company’s employee pension and self-employed pension insurance scheme.
-Further information can be found in the section entitled "Redundancy payment (NEW)".
+Independent contractors are also included in the company’s employee provision and self-employed provision scheme.
+Further information can be found in the section entitled "Severance payment (NEW)".

 Independent contractors who are employed below the monthly de minimis threshold (marginally employed persons), must be registered for accident insurance by their employer before commencing their activities (registration of employees).